Calvados e Calvados Pays d’Auge: all you need to know about the legendary apple cider distillate

 Calvados aging

-It is very similar to the classification of Cognac and Armagnac and just like for these spirits, only the age of the youngest distillate counts.
 If you mix 2-year calvados with 30-year calvados, the final product is aged for two years.
-This detail is important because, like brandies, Calvados is also a blend of different vintages and spirits by type and age.
+This detail is important because, like brandies, calvados is also a blend of different vintages and spirits by type and age.
 What matters to the master distiller is the final product, so we try to mix to find balance and finesse.

 How to serve Calvados: how do you drink it?

-Calvados is a distillate at times hard, vigorous, but of great expressiveness and succeeds in the difficult attempt to enclose in the bottle all the taste of Normandy, even if it is unjustly snubbed in Italy, where there is not the slightest respect for a product from incredible potential.
-Calvados is not for everyone, it has a particular flavor, pungent and subtle, aromatic, so don’t expect a Bourbon, a grappa or a Cognac, it is always the son of cider.
-For this reason, Calvados is drunk at a temperature of 18-20 degrees, like the best spirits, in large glasses, to be held in the hand.
+Calvados is not for everyone; it has a distinct flavor that is both pungent and subtle, aromatic, and does not taste like Bourbon, grappa, or cognac; it is always the son of cider.
+For this reason, Calvados is drunk at a temperature of 18–20 degrees, like the best spirits, in large glasses, to be held in the hand.
 The minimum alcohol content of Calvados is 40 degrees.